FlyingFathead/generative-models/README.md

-# Stability-AI Generative Models Fork for Stable Video SV3D

 **Why this fork?**
-The official Stability-AI generative models repository had several critical bugs and unimplemented features that hindered GPU performance when low VRAM usage or CPU-only mode functionality was required when using i.e. SV3D. it also fixes the MP4 video output bug that basically rendered the original code unusable.
-This fork addresses those issues and provides a stable, working version for developers.
+The official Stability-AI generative models repository had several critical bugs and missing features that significantly impacted GPU performance when low on VRAM, especially when running SV3D.
+Additionally, the MP4 video output bug made the original code nearly unusable.
+This fork addresses these issues, providing a stable, functional version for developers.

 ## Key Fixes and Improvements:
-- **Low VRAM Mode Implemented**: The original repository had a placeholder for low VRAM mode in its `video_sampling` and associated `streamlit_helpers.py` but no actual implementation, which made i.e. running SV3D impossible by default on consumer-grade cards.
-This fork now includes a working low VRAM mode (`float32` to `float16`) for SV3D (probably works in SV4D as well), tested on RTX 3060 with 12GB VRAM, allowing models to run more efficiently on lower-memory GPUs.
+- **Low VRAM Mode Implemented**: The original repository included a placeholder for low VRAM mode in `video_sampling` and `streamlit_helpers.py` but lacked an actual implementation.
+This made running SV3D on consumer-grade cards nearly impossible by default.
+The fork introduces a fully functional low VRAM mode (`float32` to `float16`), tested on an RTX 3060 with 12GB VRAM, making it possible to run models efficiently on lower-memory GPUs.

-- **CPU-Only Mode**: An option to run the model entirely on CPU for users without CUDA-compatible GPUs, though at slower speeds.

-- **Fixed MP4 Video Output**: MP4 output was broken due to incorrect integration with FFmpeg and imageio.
-This fork fixes the video generation pipeline, ensuring proper video output.
+- **Fixed MP4 Video Output**: The MP4 output was broken due to improper integration with FFmpeg and imageio.
+This fork corrects the video generation pipeline, ensuring proper MP4 video output.

-- **General Stability Improvements**: Several optimizations to prevent unnecessary crashes, improve model loading, and handle edge cases for more reliable execution.
+- **General Stability Improvements**: Various optimizations were made to prevent crashes, improve model loading, and handle edge cases, resulting in more reliable execution.

 ## How to Install and Use
 1. Clone this fork:
    ```
    git clone https://github.com/FlyingFathead/generative-models.git
    ```
-2. Install otherwise as in original instructions (see below)
+2. Install dependencies as outlined in the original instructions (see below).

 3. Ensure FFmpeg is installed and available in your system’s PATH:
    ```
    sudo apt install ffmpeg
    ```
-4. Run your models with the new low VRAM and CPU modes:
+4. Run your models using the new low VRAM mode:
    - To enable **low VRAM mode**, set `lowvram_mode = True` in `streamlit_helpers.py`.
-   - To force **CPU-only mode**, set `USE_CUDA = False` in `streamlit_helpers.py`.

 ## Future Plans:
+_(maybe)_
-- More optimization for memory-intensive processes.
+- Further optimization for memory-intensive processes.
-- Simplification of the setup process (possible Dockerization).
+- Simplified setup process (possible Dockerization).
 - Ongoing bug fixes and feature updates as needed.

-The bugfixes in this fork have been submitted to the original repository as PR's.
-Nonetheless, feel free to open an issue if you encounter any problems or have suggestions.
+Bug fixes in this fork have been submitted as PRs to the original repository.
+Feel free to open an issue if you encounter problems or have suggestions.

+- **Note on the CPU-Only Mode**: It is currently **not** implemented; the switch for that is more or less a placeholder.
+The reason why the CPU-only mode is unavailable is due to dependencies and tensor/compute device handling, which fall outside the project's scope and require CUDA.
+Implementing CPU-only support would demand significant rewrites.
+Running the model without CUDA-compatible hardware is not supported at this time.
+If the low-VRAM mode isn't sufficient, you'll need to fork the codebase yourself to fully support CPU-only processing using only `float32`, without mixed-precision.

 ---